Bible Lesson on Creation for Kids (Genesis 1)

 5) Holy Spirit Activation:

-• Spread out pictures of animals, plants, stars, and people (or use props).
+Instructions: Spread out pictures of animals, plants, stars, and people (or use props).
 Ask kids to touch each one and say aloud: “God made this!”
+Have kids draw or shout out something new they see every day that reminds them of God’s creativity.

 6) Small Group Questions: